adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-layouts.md

 ## Astro Layouts

-After seeing how to spin up a new Astro site in the first installment of this&nbsp;[Astro Tutorial series](https://cloudcannon.com/community/learn/astro-beginners-tutorial/creating-an-astro-site/), we now take a look at Astro layouts, styling and adding favicons.
+After seeing how to spin up a new Astro site in the first installment of this&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/community/learn/astro-beginners-tutorial/creating-an-astro-site/">Astro Tutorial series</a>, we now take a look at Astro layouts, styling and adding favicons.
 Astro layouts let us re-use content over different pages.
 We will use them here to add headers and footers to the site.
 Creating a single layout component will make changing headers and footers across all pages quick and convenient.
 After creating headers and footers, we’ll add styling to the menu from the previous lesson; it will actually open and close!
 Finally, you will see how to handle static assets in an Astro project.

 Let’s start with adding a new layout file.